Kyhze/ESP32-SwiftSpam/README.md

 Backtrace: 0xfffffffd:0x3ffefcf0 0x400d282f:0x3ffefd10 0x400943ae:0x3ffefd30
 ```
-But since the device automatically reboots when that happens, it doesn't really disrupt the intended behavior (unless you've manually adjusted the delay/device length, in which case it'll get reset).
+But since the device automatically reboots when that happens, it doesn't really disrupt the intended behavior (unless you've manually adjusted the spam delay/device name length, in which case it'll get reset).

 **Compiled on Arduino IDE 2.3.4 with NimBLE-Arduino 2.2.0 and FreeRTOS libraries.**